needle-mirror/com.unity.logging/Documentation~/architecture.md

 So it is important to understand that the call of Log and processing the log have some distance in time.
 So when you're logging something - it doesn't immediately appear in sinks.
 That’s why the new logging solution is asynchronous.
 The benefit of this is that logging is significantly faster.

+Note: Timestamps and stacktraces will match the moment the logging are called.

 Note: `Log.Fatal` is planned to become synchronous, to avoid losing information on crash.

-Log messages can be sent to different `Loggers` that are stored in `LoggerManager`.
+Log messages can be sent to different `Loggers` that are stored in `LoggerManager` by calling `Log.To(loggerHandle).`

 Every `Logger` has:
 - unique handle (see `LoggerHandle` type).